etienneschalk/scientific-data-viewer/README.md

 4. **Auto-detection**:
    - Open any supported file in VSCode
    - The extension will detect it and offer to open it in the data viewer

-### 🐍 Configuring Python Environment

-1. **Automatic Detection**:

-   - The extension will automatically detect Python installations
-   - It will check for required packages and prompt to install missing ones
-   - When opening a file, it will check for optional packages and prompt to install missing ones

-2. **Configure Python via the Python Extension**:

-   - Press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd>
-   - Type "Python: Select Interpreter"
-   - Choose your preferred Python environment
-   - The extension will automatically detect it and use it

 ### 🔬 Exploring Data